 ST. JOSEPH, MISSOURI: LaPorte’s conservative strategy was failing him, as was Bob Hannah’s total war approach to the series.
 At St. Joe’s Hannah took both moto wins (he raced like he had no choice but to win), while Glover went 3-2 for second in front of Warren Reid (5-3), Danny LaPorte (4-4) and a new kid, Mark Barnett (2-8).
 With one round left, LaPorte’s massive early lead had been whittled down to ten points over Glover and 17 points in front of Hannah.
 Bob had won three of the five 125 Nationals to this point, but mechanical issues had cost him any chance of winning the title with only San Antonio left on the calendar.

 SAN ANTONIO, TEXAS: For me, getting to fly from SoCal to San Antonio was a homecoming.
-I had graduated from Thomas Jefferson High School in San Antonio and my parents still lived in the Alamo City.
+I had graduated from Thomas Jefferson High School in San Antonio and, at that time, my parents still lived in the Alamo City.
 I got to sleep in my old bedroom and get up and go to the races just like when I was a kid.
 I’m not going to lie to you, I had my favorites going into the San Antonio race.
 I had been buddies with Texan Steve Wise since the early days at Lockhart, Lake Whitney, Mosier Valley and Forest Glades.
 During the 1977 season I had hung with Pat Richter throughout the 125 Nationals and always liked Danny LaPorte as a person (and still do).

 Hannah hated what he had to do in San Antonio, because he hated Broc Glover, and says that he walked into the Yamaha offices on Monday morning and demanded the Championship bonus.